US shooting victims have been recalled as good, kind people

 Ms Miller’s father, Adrian LeBaron, said in a brief telephone conversation from Sonora state that the family had requested help from the Mexican government but had not yet heard back.

-“She was fired at, all shot up, burned,” LeBaron said of his daughter.
+“She was fired at, all shot up, burned,” he said of his daughter.

 State Senator Jordan Kannianen said Ms Miller had attended the Sunday school class he taught in Stanley.
 He said she was kind and “very earnest about her faith”.